The contact page is often one of the least considered parts of a website.

 A contact page that works on desktop can still fail badly on mobile.

-That matters because many users will reach the page from a phone, especially after clicking from search, paid ads, maps, social media, email or referral links.
-If the form is awkward to use, the buttons are too small, or the page loads slowly, some of those users will not try again later.
-They will leave.
+This is critical because many users will reach the page from a phone, especially after clicking from search, paid ads, maps, social media, email or referral links.
+If the form is awkward to use, the buttons are too small, or the page loads slowly, some of those users won’t try again later, they’ll leave.

 I always recommend testing the contact page on a real phone, not just resizing a browser window.